winesapOS/winesapOS/CONTRIBUTING.md

 ### Date

-winesapOS has about 3 to 4 releases every year.
+winesapOS has 3 releases every year.
 We aim to release before major components get upgraded in Arch Linux.
 This ensures that more testing and bug fixing has been done.

 Major release schedule: